 I consider myself a pretty strong woman when it comes to handling depictions of violence in movies and TV.
 I’m generally unphased by most graphic imagery in media and even enjoy myself a good bloody action romp now and again.
 However, very few things are able to make me cringe as much as the Metallica fight in Jojo.
 Even as someone who isn’t very squeamish, I found the fight very difficult to stomach when I first read Part 5 three years ago to the point where I had to look away from the artwork just to finish reading the chapter.
 In spite of that, the fight is still a fun romp that gives a spotlight to the mysterious boss and his alternate persona Doppio.

 For the past few years, it has become more and more obvious that Lizzo has what it takes to become a star.
 Not only has she proven with songs like “Boys,” “Good As Hell,” and “Truth Hurts” that she has a knack for writing tracks just begging to blow up, but she brings the kind of larger-than-life personality.
 Both in and out of her music she has made it clear what makes an artist like Cardi B an absolute phenomenon.

 Chloe Fellwock is a freshman advertising major and writes “Full Dis-Chlo-sure" for the Daily News.
 Her views do not necessarily agree with those of the newspaper.
 Write to Chloe at email@example.com.

-Elena Stidham is a journalism and telecommunications major and writes “Loud and Clear” for The Daily News.
+Elena Stidham is a junior journalism and telecommunications major and writes “Loud and Clear” for The Daily News.
 Her views do not necessarily agree with those of the newspaper.
 Write to Elena at firstname.lastname@example.org.